-The laser light is transported from the laser setup to the vacuum chamber via PM fibre as explained in Section 2.1.
-On exiting the fibre the beam freely expands and is subsequently collimated to a diameter of ~25 mm as is illustrated in figure 4(a).
-The circular polarisation is set with the aid of a quarter wave-plate.
+The laser light is transported from the laser setup to the vacuum chamber via PM fibre as explained in Section 2.3.
+On exiting the fibre the beam freely expands and is subsequently collimated to a diameter of ~25 mm as is illustrated in figure 4.
+The circular polarisation is set with the aid of a quarter waveplate.
 Three of the expanded beams are aligned mutually orthogonal to each other through the viewports of the MOT chamber.
-The three remaining laser beams are counter-propagated against these beams with orthogonal circular polarisations.
-Each beam is operated with a an intensity of approximately 3 mW/cm2.
+The three remaining laser beams are aligned to counter-propagate against these beams with orthogonal circular polarisations.
+Each beam is operated with a central intensity of approximately 3 mW/cm2.
 The magnetic coils are place on the top and bottom view ports with the geometrical centre of the coils overlapping with the beam intersection.
 During normal operation of the MOT, the coils will generate an axial gradient of between 10 - 15 Gauss/cm.
-The combined setup is shown in Figure 4(b) and is currently being used at UKZN.

-Figure 4: (a) Expansion of the MOT beams (b) Illustration of the complete MOT system.
+Figure 4: Expansion of the MOT beams